apapapap/samples/README.md

 ## Basic user management using GoLang protocol buffers.

+### Pre-requisities
+- Go 1.17 or higher
+- Protoc 3.6.1 or higher

 To run this application use the `Makefile`, you can use the following commands:
 - make clean
   - This command will clean the existing auto-generated `.pb.go` files from the `pb/` directory.